 With the rivers running high in mid-June, I took the opportunity to investigate some of the stocked trout water that I had not yet seen.
 One of the last sections of the Rose River I had not visited was the section below the Park.
-Last December, I did a quick recon here and fished downstream from the southern entry point as well as taken a quick look and flipped a few flies at the northern boundary of the stocked section.
+Last December, I did a quick recon here and fished downstream from the southern entry point, as well as taking a quick look and flipping a few flies at the northern boundary of the stocked section.
 It was not productive then and was not productive now.

 Granted, mid-June is not the optimum time to fish stocked trout water in Virginia.
-But after driving all the way out to fish the blown out Robinson for smallies, I was here anyway.
-I parked at the large turnout in the middle of the northern stocked stretch that is an obvious place where the stock truck would insert fish into the river.
+But after driving all the way out to fish the blown-out Robinson for smallies, I was here anyway.
+I parked at the large turnout in the middle of the northern stocked stretch, which is an obvious place where the stock truck would insert fish into the river.
 Lon began fishing upstream from there.
 As you can see from the map, I walked north on the road a little bit and then cut over to the stream to put some distance between us.
 The pictures below tell the story.
-There was a decent amount of water still running in this stretch but the key distinction between here and the section in the Park was a lack of gradient.
-The river runs flat and fairly wide that translates to very shallow water and small fish.
-A mile up the road, in the Park, the situation is totally different as the water cascades down some fairly steep gradient drops to hold in deeper pools which support larger, wild fish.
-In fact, after we fished this section, we drove up there and spends a few hours working upstream and had much better luck.
+There was a decent amount of water still running in this stretch, but the key distinction between the section in the park and here was the lack of gradient.
+The river runs flat and fairly wide, translating to shallow water and small fish.
+A mile up the road, in the Park, the situation is totally different as the water cascades down some fairly steep gradient drops to hold in deeper pools that support larger, wild fish.
+In fact, after we fished this section, we drove up there and spent a few hours working upstream and had much better luck.

-As I walked, I had plenty of luck catching small trout on pretty much any type of fly I decided to flip upstream.
-Many of them were the little, tiny fingerlings that do nothing more than chew at the fly as they are too small to consume it.
-I had hoped that there might be a stocker or two left in this section because the water was still running cool and crisp.
+As I walked, I had plenty of luck catching small trout on any fly I decided to flip upstream.
+Many of them were the little, tiny fingerlings that do nothing more than chew at the fly as they were too small to consume it.
+I had hoped there might be a stocker or two left in this section because the water was still running cool and crisp.
 No joy there!
-In terms of quality of water, I can see that this would be a good section to visit when it is stocked.
-It has a rocky, gravel bottom with plenty of pools to hold fish if the water was running a little bit higher.
+In terms of the quality of the water, I can see that this would be a good section to visit when it is stocked.
+It has a rocky, gravel bottom with plenty of pools to hold fish if the water runs a bit higher.

-At the top of the track, I ran into a couple who were also fly fishing.
-When I stopped to chat with them, I discovered that this was their first day with a fly rod and they had had no lessons.
-I spent about a half hour with them showing a few basics of casting and strongly encouraging that they move to friendlier water downstream.
-The tight, tree shrouded terrain in this spot is the exact wrong place to learn how to fly fish.
+At the top of the track, I ran into a couple also fly fishing.
+When I stopped to chat with them, I discovered that this was their first day with a fly rod, and they had had no lessons.
+I spent about a half hour with them, showing a few basics of casting and strongly encouraging them to move to friendlier water downstream.
+The tight, tree-shrouded terrain in this spot is the exact wrong place to learn how to fly fish.
 On the other hand, it widens out and becomes “new fly guy” friendly down near Quaker Run Road closer to Syria.
 I left to walk back to the truck and did see them later in the day downstream in friendlier water.

 Getting There: From Syria, VA, drive south on 670 (Old Blue Ridge Turnpike).
 The Rose River parallels the road and the stocked signs are obvious.
 Once you hit the dirt road leading to the park, look for the wide road off to the left to the river.
 It’s a short distance – 50 feet – from the dirt road.
 Park and work either up or downstream